Small Business Financial Planning

 - Can you afford retiree benefits?

-Deferred compensation plans can be constructed to include owner- employees, key employees or all employees of a firm.
+Deferred compensation plans may be constructed to include owner- employees, key employees or all employees of a firm.

 Key employees literally hold the key to continued success of a business.
 They are your most valuable asset.
 By developing strategies for retaining key people, you lay the foundation for a profitable and secure future.
 Foremost among strategies should be a review of your compensation and benefit programs.
 A strong benefit program is essential for attracting and keeping key employees who will play a critical role in your company’s future profitability and success.